tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Applications
 ^^^^^^^^^^^^

 As mentioned above, oxygen volume sensing is used in a variety of applications related to cardiovascular fitness.
+Included below are several example use cases:

 * It can be used to design and compare the effectiveness of training regimens for endurance athletes [#]_ or the general population [#]_, especially for high-intensity interval training (HIIT).
 It was also shown as a potentially accurate measure of caloric expenditure in atheletes [#]_.
 * It can be used to assess the impacts of musculoskeletal disorders and other chronic pains [#]_ [#]_ [#]_.